If the \(U_i\)’s are continuously distributed, then with probability one, \(\hat{\beta}_{1}\neq \beta _{1}\): \[

-To construct interval estimators, we need to know the distribution of \hat{\beta}_{1}.
+To construct an interval estimator for \(\beta_{1}\), we need to know the distribution of \(\hat{\beta}_{1}\).

 Normal distribution

 A normal rv is a continuous rv that can take on any value.
-The PDF of a normal rv X is
+The PDF of a normal rv \(X\) is \[

 f(x) = \frac{1}{\sqrt{2\pi\sigma^2}} \exp\left(-\frac{(x - \mu)^2}{2\sigma^2}\right), \text{ where}